Cyton Radios Programming Tutorial

 RFduino

 RFduino makes a small board that they call a USB Shield.
-The form-factor and pinout of the OpenBCI Dongle matches exactly the pinout of the RFduino USB Shield.
-It's almost like we planned it that way ;) The only thing to change, is that the GPIO6 is not the same as the OpenBCI Dongle.
+The form factor and pinout of the OpenBCI Dongle matches exactly the pinout of the RFduino USB Shield.
+It's almost like we planned it that way ;) The only thing to change is that the GPIO6 is not the same as the OpenBCI Dongle.
 Connect the OpenBCI pin RF RST to the RFduino USB Shield pin RESET.
 And, you don't need to provide a 0.1uF cap, because the USB Shield comes with the 0.1uF capacitor already installed!

 FTDI Friend

 Another example would be the FTDI Friend from Adafruit.
-In this case, the pin labled 'RTS' is the one you want to connect to the RF RST on the OpenBCI board.
+In this case, the pin labeled 'RTS' is the one you want to connect to the RF RST on the OpenBCI board.
 We need to ensure that the 'RTS' pin is behaving correctly and that we're sending 3V logic out!
 Note the image of the back of the FTDI Friend.
 I have jumped the pads marked DTR, and also the 3V pads on VCC out.
 The Signal Logic Level already has the 3V pads jumped.
 I cut the trace on the RTS and 5V pads as well.
 These are the correct settings for uploading to RFduino using FTDI Friend.
 The 'RTS' pin jump to OpenBCI RF RST connection will also need a 0.1uF series capacitor.
-These breakouts are awesome, but they can be alittle advanced.
+These breakouts are awesome, but they can be a little advanced.

 FTDI Basic Breakout

-Sparkfun makes an FTDI breakout as well, and they come in a couple of flavors.
-5V and 3V.
+Sparkfun makes an FTDI breakout as well, and they come in a couple of flavors: 5V and 3V.
 By now, you know that you want the 3V Version. [pic coming soon] The Basic Breakout isn't as fancy as the FTDI Friend, but you do need to put a 0.1uF capacitor between the DTR pin and the RF RST pin.
 Also, if you have a version of this board with a voltage selection on the back, make sure that it has the 3.3V pads connected and the 5V pads cut!

 Uploading Host Firmware to the OpenBCI Dongle